machanism-org/machai/ghostwriter/src/site/markdown/act.md

 If the user provides request text after the Act name, that text becomes `public.prompt`.

 There is no separate top-level TOML key named `prompt` in the Act format.
-The prompt value used by an Act is the `public.prompt` property, normally inserted into `inputs`.
+When documentation or a user refers to the Act's “prompt property”, they mean the `public.prompt` property, normally inserted into `inputs`.
 An Act can define its fallback value in the `[default]` section:

 ```toml
 [default]